telerik/maui-docs/controls/listview/gestures/cell-swipe.md

 - `IsItemSwipeEnabled`(`bool`)&mdash;Enables or disables the Cell Swipe feature.
 The default value is False.
 - `SwipeThreshold`(`double`)&mdash;Defines the length (in pixels) of the swipe gesture that is required to trigger the feature.
 Shorter swipe gestures are not respected.
 The default value is 0.
-- `SwipeOffset`(`Thickness`)&mdash;Specifies how much to move the swiped cell to the side and stick it there.
+- `SwipeOffset`(`Thickness`)&mdash;Specifies how to move the swiped cell to the side and stick it there.
 The default value is 100.
 - `ItemSwipeContentTemplate` (`DataTemplate`)&mdash;Defines the content that will be visualized when users swipe a cell.

 >tip The `SwipeThreshold` value must be lower than the `SwipeOffset` value.
 This is required because the `SwipeThreshold` defines the minimum swipe gesture length that triggers the Cell Swipe feature and reveals a custom view.